-Some practitioners and researchers have a requirement for a single metric that gives a specific indication of an individual's risk tolerance relative to others.
-Rather than generate such a metric as a further derivative of the process required to convey risk disposition within the designed space of the Risk Type Compass, by going back a step we calculate an additional risk tolerance index directly from scores on the two scales of the Risk Type Compass.
-Using the conventional standard score calibration techniques, RTi scores are derived from the combined T scores achieved on each of the Risk Type Compass scales.
-Using the 'active' mid score range of the T score scale, the range within which 99% of scores are likely to fall, we construct the 1 to 100 scale in Figure 3.6 with the same measurement properties.
+Some practitioners and researchers have a requirement for a single metric that gives a specific indication of an individual's risk tolerance and risk stability relative to others.
+Rather than generate such metrics as a further derivative of the process required to convey risk disposition within the designed space of the Risk Type Compass, by going back a step we calculate an additional risk tolerance and risk stability index directly from scores on the two scales of the Risk Type Compass.
+Using the conventional standard score calibration techniques, RTi and RSi scores are derived from the combined scores achieved on each of the Risk Type Compass scales.
+Using the 'active' mid score range of the T score scale, the range within which 99% of scores are likely to fall, we construct the 1 to 100 scales in Figure 3.6 with the same measurement properties.